How Much Compensation Can I Claim For A Taxi Accident?

 To see whether you could be eligible to make a personal injury claim following a taxi crash, you can contact our advisors.

 If you are a passenger in a car accident and would like to claim for whiplash, how you claim might be different than a traditional personal injury claim.
 This is because of the Whiplash Injury Regulations 2021.
-If the injury you suffered as a passenger in a taxi accident is valued at £5,000 or less, your car accident passenger claim will be made through the Whiplash Reforms portal.
+If the injury you suffered as a passenger in a taxi accident is valued at £5,000 or less, you will need to make your claim through a different avenue.

 The Whiplash Injury Regulations apply to passengers and drivers in vehicles aged 18 and over if they suffered their injuries on or after 31st May 2021.
 A tariff in the regulations will apply to your compensation for your car accident passenger claim based on how severe your minor injury is.
 You will be expected to attend a medical exam to prove the injuries you suffered as a passenger in a taxi accident.